Poisson Boundaries of Lamplighter Groups: Proof of the Kaimanovich-Vershik Conjecture: Abstract

 In this section, we prove \ref t.finiteent/.
-This comes in two parts; one handles base groups $\gp$ that are Liouville for the projected walk (\ref t.finiteent-Liou/), and the other handles the rest (\ref t.finiteent-nonLiou/).
-We will write ``with high probability" to mean ``with probability tending to 1 as $n \to\infty$".
+This comes in \rl{three} parts; one handles base groups $\baseg$ that \rl{have at least cubic growth and} are Liouville for the projected walk (\ref t.finiteent-Liou/)\rl{; one handles base groups of less than cubic growth (\ref t.finiteext/);} and the \rl{last} handles the rest (\ref t.finiteent-nonLiou/). \rl{In fact, \ref t.finiteent-Liou/ also handles some other cases; the reader interested in those cases can thereby find a proof that is simpler than the one that uses all three theorems.} We will write ``with high probability" to mean ``with probability tending to 1 as $n \to\infty$".